 Another step you should never miss before buying an income property is the investment property analysis.
 In this process, you will calculate the expected cash flow, net operating income (NOI), return on investment (ROI), capitalization (cap) rate, and cash on cash (CoC) return.
-All these numbers will reveal crucially important information about the profitability of your income property.
+All these traditional and Airbnb data will reveal crucially important information about the profitability of your income property.
 For example, you should never ever invest in a rental property which brings you negative cash flow.
 That purely means that you will be losing money from your investment (at least in the short term), and as a real estate investor, you simply cannot afford losing money.
 Going for long-term investment when high appreciation is expected is great, but real estate appreciation cannot be your only goal.
 You should at least break even in the short run.

 3. Use an investment property calculator

 We live in the 21st century, and technology is an indispensable part of our life.
 So, instead of wasting time – because time is money! – on real estate market analysis and investment property analysis, make yourself a favor by getting a rental property calculator.
 Mashvisor’s one is an excellent choice.
 It will not only save you time and energy but also provide you with an amount of information that you cannot possibly obtain on your own within any reasonable time period.
 Moreover, an investment property calculator eliminates the possibility for a human error when making the computations.

 Location is one of the key variables in real estate investment.
 It will determine how much your rental property will cost, how much rent you can ask for, long-term appreciation, etc. Before deciding on a specific investment property, do a proper research on potential locations and how income properties have been performing there.

 5. Consider various financing strategies